 The Doctor of Philosophy (PhD) in Population Health Science program will educate students to examine health outcomes and patterns of health determinants, to develop policies and interventions to reduce health disparities and improve population health outcomes, and to effectively communicate scientific studies to a range of stakeholders.
 Graduates will develop advanced research, analytic, and communication skills necessary for generating and disseminating new knowledge in the science of population health improvement.
 Enrolled students will be able to complete the program in approximately 5 years, completing a minimum of 73 credit hours.
 The program will culminate in an original dissertation designed to have real-world application.
 All PhD students major in the interdisciplinary field of Population Health Science, with an emphasis on knowledge translation.
-In addition, students may choose their choice of electives to specify an area of concentration such as vulnerable populations or health economics.
+In addition, students may choose their choice of electives to specify an area of concentration such as vulnerable populations or science communication and dissemination.
 Following completion of similar coursework to acquire core competencies in Population Health Science, students take a written qualifying examination.
 A dissertation proposal defense is required after which the dissertation committee decides whether to approve the proposal.
 Students who pass their written qualifying examination will identify faculty to serve on their doctoral dissertation committee.
 Each student prepares a proposal for an original dissertation research project under the supervision of their committee.
 Once the research proposal is approved by the dissertation committee and the Institutional Review Board (IRB) at the University of Mississippi Medical Center, the student can start working on their dissertation research.
 At the completion of their dissertation, in addition to the formal written work, all students must defend their project in an oral presentation to the wider university community.

 Program objectives